vandomed/vandomed.github.io/index.md

 ## R packages

-All are on R-Forge and some are on CRAN.
-Plan to get them all on GitHub soon.
+Currently, all are on R-Forge and some are on CRAN.
+Currently migrating from R-Forge to GitHub.
+[Here is my GitHub page](https://github.com/vandomed).

 [accelerometry](https://cran.r-project.org/web/packages/accelerometry/index.html) <br>
 [nhanesaccel](http://r-forge.r-project.org/R/?group_id=1733) <br>